das-haustelles/product-description/README.md

 # DasHaustelles Reviews Module

-- Reviews Microservice for a listing page of a Hostel Booking Application
+- Reviews microservice for a listing page of a Hostel Booking Application
 - Containerized on Docker and hosted on Amazon EC2 Instance
 - This service is one of many parts to a Hostel Booking Application.
 Here is the app's proxy link - [github](https://github.com/das-haustelles/product-description-proxy)